 Homework is defined as purposeful academic assignments given to students by teachers, which are to be completed outside of class time.
 See Williamson County Board of Education Policy 4.609 for more information on homework.

 Student performance may be accessed through Skyward Family Access for all students.
+For Kindergarten and First Grade, standards-based report cards will be available in Skyward at the end of each nine week grading period.
 Parents/guardians may request that a printed copy of their student’s report card be sent home each nine weeks.
 More information regarding student progress polices can be found in WCS Board of Education Policy 4.603.

 Injury/Illness at School